ministryofjustice/opg-modernising-lpa/docs/runbooks/checking_service_uptime.md

 We have metrics for the `/health-check/service` endpoint and the `/health-check/dependencies` endpoint.

 Both endpoints are monitored by a Route53 health check that runs every 30 seconds.
-The health check is configured to send a notification to the team via Slack if the endpoint is down.
+Checks are configured to send a notification to the team via Slack if the endpoint is down for key environments like Production.

 The [Route53 Health checks](https://us-east-1.console.aws.amazon.com/route53/healthchecks/home?region=us-east-1#/) are in the AWS us-east-1 region, and check from locations in the US, EU and Asia.